steve-spence/Website/README.md

-# Portfolio Website
+# Steven Spencer's Portfolio

-This is my personal portfolio website, built with HTML5, CSS, and JavaScript.
-It showcases various projects, skills, and my journey as a developer.
+This is my portfolio website, I built it using HTML5, CSS, and JavaScript.
+It showcases various projects, skills, and my journey as a software/game developer.
 The website is designed to be responsive and user-friendly across different devices.

 ## Features

-- **About Me**: A section to introduce myself, highlighting my background, experiences, and interests.
+- **Home**: A section to introduce myself
-- **Projects**: A collection of my projects, including detailed descriptions, links to live demos, and GitHub repositories.
+- **Projects**: A collection of my projects, including detailed descriptions and GitHub repositories.
-- **Skills**: An overview of the programming languages, frameworks, and tools I am proficient in.
+- **Skills**: An overview of the programming languages I have worked with
+- **Education**: A place for me to show the universities and colleges I have attended.
-- **Contact**: A contact form where visitors can get in touch with me.
+- **Contact**: A contact form where you can get in touch with me.
 - **Responsive Design**: The website adapts to various screen sizes, providing an optimal experience on both desktop and mobile devices.

 ## Technologies Used